How to win radio competitions

 4. Get a portable radio

 If you have access to an old fashioned, analogue radio that’s great – digital radios and apps have a delay, so you’ll be the first to hear when to call up if you listen on an analogue (or car) radio.
-Don’t forget you can listen to any radio station on your laptop (via websites) and often on mobile apps.
+Or listen to any radio station on your laptop or your phone by visiting their website or downloading their app.

 5. Be prepared

-If you know when a competition is on air, set a reminder on your phone 5 minutes beforehand (Google calendar is great for notifications).
+If you know when a competition is on air, set a reminder on your phone 5 minutes beforehand – if it’s one you can enter every day, then set it as a repeat notification.
+I use Google Calendar to schedule my notifications!

 If you’re going to be asked questions, make sure you can be sitting in front of a computer, tablet or laptop, with Google open ready for you to quickly search for an answer.
+Plug earphones in to your phone, or use earbuds, so you have free hands!
 If you know the theme of the question, do as much research as you can – even printing out fact sheets if necessary.

 If you’re entering a ‘guess the celebrity voice’ or ‘what’s the secret noise’ type competition, always check the website before you call or text, to see what’s already been guessed.
 These comps get a huge number of repeat guesses!